 For undergraduate students, course withdrawal after the selective withdrawal period or after a student has used all three selective withdrawals requires approval by the student's academic dean.
 This approval is typically given for all courses at once and permitted only for nonacademic reasons that prevent course completion.

-All withdrawals result in a notation of W on the student's transcript for the withdrawn course(s).
+For undergraduate students, all withdrawals result in a notation of W on the student's transcript for the withdrawn course(s).
 While a W does not affect the GPA, withdrawn courses are counted as "attempted credit hours,".
 Course withdrawals are not included in the course repeat count (see AP.1.3.4 Repeating a Course).
 Once processed, a withdrawal cannot be rescinded.

 Course withdrawal will result in a recalculation of student time status based only on enrolled courses remaining after withdrawal.
-A reduction in time status could have a negative effect in such areas as Financial Aid, access to certain campus facilities, health insurance, Department of Veterans Affairs (VA) benefits, on-campus housing, and/or financial responsibility for withdrawn courses paid by a third party.
+A reduction in time status could have a negative effect in such areas as Financial Aid, access to certain campus facilities, health insurance, Department of Veterans Affairs (VA) benefits, international students' status, on-campus housing, and/or financial responsibility for withdrawn courses paid by a third party.